Hashing

 Configuration

 The hashing configuration file is located at config/hashing.ts.
-It contains the default hash driver and the corresponding settings.
-At this point, only bcrypt is supported as a hash driver.
-You may adjust bcrypt’s work factor in the configuration file.
+It contains the default hash driver and the corresponding hash driver settings.

 Hashing Passwords

-Create a hash using the make method from the Hash facade:
+Create a hash of a given string value using the make method from the Hash facade:

 import { Hash } from '@supercharge/facades'